gingeralesy/media-tracker/README.md

 ## TODO

-* Linux support for Spotify song tracker.
+* Linux support for Spotify and foobar2000 song trackers.
+* Test how requesting for the VLC status breaks if the request is wrong or server is down.

 ## Dependencies